MischaU8/yumyum/unsorted/match-face-align-faces_XM8HaBxMjdQ.md

 Uploaded: 2023-04-19

-yum yum Floyd here with a quick look at the match face command in plasticity to use start by selecting a face and then click the match face icon in the lower right corner of the UI next click the
+yum yum Floyd here with a quick look at the match face command in Plasticity to use start by selecting a face and then click the match face icon in the lower right corner of the UI next click the